msrivastav13/node-sf-bulk2/README.md

 })();
 ```

-### JavScript example for uploading data from local CSV file
+### JavaScript example for uploading data from local CSV file

 This assumes you have local file `account.csv` in project workspace